ermongroup/cs228-notes/inference/jt/index.md

 Fortunately, it turns out that this problem is also easily avoidable.
 When computing marginals, VE produces many intermediate factors $$\tau$$ as a side-product of the main computation; these factors turn out to be the same as the ones that we need to answer other marginal queries.
 By caching them after a first run of VE, we can easily answer new marginal queries at essentially no additional cost.

-The end result of this chapter will be a new technique called the Junction Tree (JT) algorithm{% include sidenote.html id="note-VEandJT" note="If you are familiar with dynamic programming (DP), you can think of VE vs. the JT algorithm as two flavors of same technique: top-down DP v.s. bottom-up table filling.
+The end result of this chapter will be a new technique called the Junction Tree (JT) algorithm{% include sidenote.html id="note-VEandJT" note="If you are familiar with dynamic programming (DP), you can think of VE vs. the JT algorithm as two flavors of same technique: top-down DP vs. bottom-up table filling.
 Just like in computing the $$n$$-th Fibonacci number $$F_n$$, top-down DP (i.e., VE) computes *just* that number, but bottom-up (i.e., JT) will create a filled table of all $$F_i$$ for $$i \leq n$$.
 Moreover, the two-pass nature of JT is a result of the underlying DP on bi-directional (junction) trees, while Fibonacci numbers' relation is a uni-directional tree." %}; this algorithm will first execute two runs of the VE algorithm to initialize a particular data structure holding a set of pre-computed factors.
 Once the structure is initialized, it can answer marginal queries in $$O(1)$$ time.

 We will introduce two variants of this algorithm: belief propagation (BP), and the full junction tree method.
 BP applies to tree-structured graphs, while the junction-tree method is applicable to general networks.